- What is the MIT Travel Registry?

 Even if your program processed your registration, you are still responsible for signing the electronic Student International Travel Risk Acknowledgment form for all international travel and keeping the information up to date (e.g., changes to itineraries or phone numbers).

-International SOS services are available regardless of whether you have registered with the MIT Travel Registry.
+International SOS services are available for international travel regardless of whether you have registered with the MIT Travel Registry.
 Check here for more information on International SOS coverage.

 It’s still in your best interest to register your trip.
 MIT will be unable to assist if there is no record of your travel in the Registry, as we look to the Travel Registry to locate travelers when an incident occurs.